AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-integrations-slack-notifications-not-triggering.md

 ---
-title: "Integrations: Slack notifications from Workfront are not triggering"
+title: 'Integrations: Slack notifications from Workfront are not triggering'
-description: "When an event occurs in Workfront that should trigger a Slack notification, the notification is not sent. "
+description: 'When an event occurs in Workfront that should trigger a Slack notification, the notification is not sent. '
 hidefromtoc: yes
 feature: Workfront Integrations and Apps
+exl-id: b8afdfb3-fad1-48fa-aacd-8e9ce829e994
 ---
 # Integrations: Slack notifications from Workfront are not triggering

 When an event occurs in Workfront that should trigger a Slack notification, the notification is not sent.